TonyYangHan/SemiSeg/README.md

 Once you open `Detect.ipynb`, you can follow the comments to set all parameters to yours and go to `Run` on the top of the bar and click on `Run All Cells`.

 ## (Optional) Train your own model with your own data.
-This project offers
+You can train your own model using your own brightfield images and annotations.
+The model would better suit your needs if training is done correctly.

 1. If you have limited knowledge with semi-supervised learning, I suggest you to learn a little about it as it will be beneficial for understanding the training process.

 2. To train an AI model, you need to provide raw images and their corresponding masks (binary annotations) as their "study materials."
 Fortunately, training a useful semi-supervised detect model only requires you to annotate ~10% of all images, in general.
-The first step is to label images using Label Studio (free software).
+Make sure to select out train images with high-quality and diverse lighting/contrast conditions.
+The first step is to label images using Label Studio (free software with instructions on YouTube).
 Remember to download the annotation `.json` file and export all annotated masks as `.png`.

 3. Set the `labeled_imgs` variable to the directory of brightfield image you selected to annotate.
 (Use `Preprocess.ipynb` to remove the space with underscores) Set `mask_imgs` to the directory of corresponding masks you generated.
 (Use `Preprocess.ipynb` to match the names of annotations to the images) Set `unlabeled_imgs` to directory of the unlabeled brightfield images.